flawwan/CTF-Writeups/NSAHACK2018/Writeup-4096.md

 4096 is our binary file to be examined.

-Inside r2, lets type `aaa`.
+Inside r2, lets type `aaaa`.
 Radare2 will now analyze all and also perform experimental analyis.
 ```bash
 $ [0x7fedcfdccc30]> aaaa
 [x] Analyze all flags starting with sym. and entry0 (aa)